Can a secluded self-interacting dark sector generate detectable gravitational waves?: Parameter space scan results

 The first restriction we impose on the parameter space is that the velocity-dependent DM scattering cross section $\overline{\sigma}$ given by a parameter point is within the 2$\sigma$ confidence interval obtained from small-scale data, as we explained in Sec.~\ref{sec:detection1}.
-In Fig.~\ref{fig:fit} we present the scan results, which shows that the small-scale data and limits compress the parameter sub-space composed by \{ $m_\chi,\ m_{A'},\ \alpha'$ \} into a quite small region.
-Since $Q_\chi$ in charge assignments A and B are the same, this scan result is applicable to both charge assignments.
+In Fig.~\ref{fig:fit} we present the scan results, which show that the small-scale data and limits compress the parameter sub-space composed by \{ $m_\chi,\ m_{A'},\ \alpha'$ \} into a quite small region.
+Since $Q_\chi$ is the same in charge assignments A and B, this scan result is applicable to both charge assignments.